bilalaniq/esp32-proj/blink/Readme.md

    README.md            # This file
 ```

-## Code Explanation 💡

-### `main.c` – Blinking the LED

-This file contains the logic to blink an LED connected to a GPIO pin.
-We'll be using GPIO 13 for the example (you can change this to any other GPIO pin).

 # GPIO pins

 **GPIO** stands for **General Purpose Input/Output**.
 These are pins on a microcontroller (like the ESP32) that can be configured to either receive (input) or send (output) digital signals.
 These pins are versatile and allow you to interface with external devices like sensors, actuators (e.g., motors, LEDs), buttons, displays, etc.